GladiusSlicer/GladiusSlicer/README.md

 **Want to contribute?** Open a PR.
 See contributing document for more information.

-Gladius Slicer is currently in a alpha state and very little is stable so assume any new release will cause breaking bugs.
+Gladius Slicer is currently in an alpha state and very little is stable so assume any new release will cause breaking bugs.
 If you need something stable, please open an issue or discussion, so we can plan out the interface.

 # Usage

 This project is a command line application.
-A GUI is planned but not my expertise.
-A seperate project will be created when a GUI is started.
+That GUI project can be found [here](https://github.com/GladiusSlicer/GladiusGUI).

 ```
 USAGE:
     gladius_slicer.exe [FLAGS] [OPTIONS] <INPUT>...

 FLAGS:
+    -m               Use the Message System ( useful for interprocess communication)
+    -v               Sets the level of verbosity
     -h, --help       Prints help information
     -V, --version    Prints version information
-    -v               Sets the level of verbosity

 OPTIONS:
     -o <OUTPUT>              Sets the output file to use
     -s <SETTINGS>            Sets the settings file to use
+    -j <THREAD_COUNT>        Sets the number of threads to use in the thread pool (defaults to number of CPUs)

 ARGS:
     <INPUT>...
 Sets the input file to use
 ```

 ### Input file examples: